paigetech/gol-64/readme.md

 # Conways Game of Life, 1.06 in Ruby
-This is my attempt at implementing the Game of Life within roughly 3 hours for the Riot take home interview excercise.
+This is my attempt at implementing the Game of Life within roughly 3 hours for the Riot take home interview exercise.

 In writing this, I have made a few strong choices:
 - I decided to implement using a sparse matrix approach to avoid running through massive grids
+- The game sets a board boundary based on the initial input so we don't face an infinitely expanding board problem
-- I am leaning on the fact that ruby integers are well suited to handling 64 bit signed integers and it is a language I am comfortable with
+- I am leaning on the fact that ruby integers are well suited to handling 64 bit signed integers
 - I wrote this in a mostly TDD driven manner since I am somewhat rusty and this has been a great tool for me to keep things clear and bug free (or at least bug light)

 To use this, pass the standard format to `run.rb` via standard input.
 This will output a `64.life` file which represents 10 generations of the game.